 The Senate approved this exact same language by a vote of 100-0 on March 9, 2010 as an amendment to H.R.
 4213, the tax extenders bill.
-The bill, however, has languished since its passage by the Senate nearly three month ago.
+However, closed door negotiations led to the transparency provision being removed from the tax extenders bill the Senate is considering now.

-Since PAYGO Became Law in February Requiring All New Spending to Be Paid For, The Senate Has Voted to Borrow \$173 Billion
+Since PAYGO Became Law in February Requiring All New Spending to Be Paid For, The Senate Has Voted to Borrow over \$200 Billion